GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 The developer console also asks you specify a category for your theme.
 Choose the most appropriate category:

 Artist Series
-: TBD
+: Themes in collections curated by Google.

 Animals
-: TBD
+: Themes featuring your favorite animals.

 Art & Design
-: TBD
+: Themes build merely to make your browser look pretty.

 Cars
-: TBD
+: Themes featuring current and classic cars.

 Colors
-: TBD
+: Themes that skin your brwoser in custom colors.

 Dark & Black
-: TBD
+: Themes that feature dark colors and imagry.

 Entertainment
-: TBD
+: Themes with images of popular television and film franchises.

 Games & Anime
-: TBD
+: Themes that feature popular video games and anime.

 Minimalist
-: TBD
+: Themes that simplify the look of your browser.

 Nature & Landscapes
-: TBD
+: Themes that feature the great outdoors.

 Space
-: TBD
+: Themes that show images of outer space.

 Other
 : A category for themes that don't have a home anywhere else.